MicrosoftDocs/azure-stack-docs/AKS-Hybrid/create-storage-classes.md

 # Create and use storage classes (preview)

-This article describes how to create and use storage classes in AKS enabled by Arc.
+This article describes how to create and use Azure Arc-enabled storage classes for AKS on Azure Stack HCI 23H2.

 ## Prerequisites

-To use the storage classes feature, you must have an AKS Arc cluster in the following currently available regions:
+To use the storage classes feature, you must have an AKS Arc cluster running, and in the following currently available regions:

 - East US (eastus)
 - West Europe (westeurope)